zyong812/zyong812.github.io/_posts/2018-12-13-matrix-properties.md

-This paper summarizes the properties of commonly-used types of matrices.
+This post summarizes the properties of commonly-used types of matrices.

 - [General matrix ($A \in \Re^{m \times n}$)](#general-matrix-a-in-rem-times-n)
 - [Square matrix ($A \in \Re^{n \times n}$)](#square-matrix-a-in-ren-times-n)